Soft-Dev-Track/11.csharp.OOP.Introduction/README.md

     - `Age` (int): The person’s age.

 - B. Ensure that the `Name` and `Age` properties cannot be modified after the object is created by using `private set`.
-- C. Create a method that check if the person is an adult (it returns a bool).
+- C. Create a method that check if the person is an adult (it returns a boolean).
-- D. Add a method that returns the name, and the age, including if the person is a teenager or an adult.
+- D. Add a method that returns the name and the age, including if the person is a teenager or an adult.
-- E. Instantiate the`Person` class and call the `Display` method.
+- E. Instantiate the `Person` class and call the `Displa()y` method.

 **Please use expression-bodied members for the two methods.**